dotnet/docs/docs/architecture/cloud-native/data-patterns.md

 ---
-title: Cloud native data patterns
+title: Cloud-native data patterns
-description: Architecting Cloud Native .NET Apps for Azure | Cloud Native Data Patterns ms.date: 06/30/2019
+description: Learn about common data patterns found in cloud-native applications
+author: robvet
+ms.date: 09/23/2019
 ---
 # Cloud native data patterns

-While decentralized data can increase agility, performance, and scalability, it also presents many challenges.
-Querying for data across microservices is complex.
-A transaction that spans microservices must be managed programmatically as distributed transactions aren't supported in cloud-native applications.
+While data distributed across many microservices can increase agility, performance, and scalability, it also presents many challenges.
+For example, querying for data across microservices is complex.
+Updating data across microservices must be managed programmatically as distributed transactions aren't supported in cloud-native applications.
 You move from a world of *immediate consistency* to *eventual consistency*.

 We discuss these challenges now.